skovy/skovy.dev/content/blog/using-component-dot-notation-with-typescript-to-create-a-set-of-components/index.md

 As a result of using component dot notation, all sub-components are inherently namespaced by the top-level component.
 Let’s take a `Flex` component that wraps CSS [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) as an example.
-The top-level component is named `Flex` while it has only one sub-component, `Flex.Item`.
+The top-level component is named `Flex` with one sub-component:
+`Flex.Item`.

 ```tsx
 import { Flex } from "flex";